19 Simple Business Website Engagement Strategies

 Viewing Visual Content

 In 2019 having visual content is absolutely essential for increasing user engagement.
-Therefore, high-quality and relevant and informative images and video provide your website visitors with additional content to consume.
+Therefore, high-quality and relevant and informative images and videos provide your website visitors with additional content to consume.

 Having relevant and engaging website content means your visitors will actively engage with it.
 One of the most common forms of user engagement is to comment on your posts or other content.
 But effective website engagement strategies should also include quizzes, polls or surveys.
 They provide fun ways for your audience to actively participate on your site and come back for more.